Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Application to Controlled Markov Systems

 In the last equation, we used \eqref{eq:vc-markov} and the fact that the decision rules $\hat{\pi}_t,\dots,\hat{\pi}_T$ are Markov.

 On the other hand,

 Therefore, $v_t^*(h_t)=v_t^{\{\hat{\pi}_t,\dots,\hat{\pi}_T\}}(x_t)$ is measurable, memoryless, and

 { By assumptions (ii), (iii), (iv), and Berge theorem, $v_t^*(\cdot)$ is lower semicontinuous (see, e.g. \cite[Thm.
-1.4.16]{aubin2009set}).} This completes the induction step. \end{proof}
+1.4.16]{aubin2009set}).} This completes the induction step. \end{proof} \begin{remark} If we replace semicontinuity with continuity in assumptions (ii)--(iv), then the value functions $v_t^*$, $t=1,\dots,T$, will be continuous.
+The proof is identical. \end{remark}

-Let us verify the weak lower semicontinuity assumption (ii) of the mean--semideviation transition risk mapping of Example \ref{e:semi}.
+Let us verify the weak lower semicontinuity assumption (ii) of the mean--semide\-via\-tion transition risk mapping of Example \ref{e:semi}.
 To make the mapping Markovian, we assume that the parameter $\varkappa$ depends on $x$ only, that is,

 As before, $p\in [1,\infty)$.
 For simplicity, we skip the subscript $t$ of $\sigma$ and $\varkappa$. \begin{lemma} Suppose $\varkappa(\cdot)$ is continuous.
 Then for every lower semicontinuous function $v$, the mapping $(x,q)\mapsto \sigma(x,q,v)$ in \eqref{semi-lsc} is lower semicontinuous. \end{lemma} \begin{proof} Let $q_k\to q$ weakly and $x_k\to x$.
 For all $s\in \Xc$ we have the inequality